elementsinteractive/ObjectStore/README.md

 ```

 ## Encrypting
-The store can be initialized with a adapter that can transform the incoming bytes into encrypted bytes and vice versa.
+The store can be initialized with an adapter that can transform the incoming bytes into encrypted bytes and vice versa.
 By default there is no encryption enabled, but there is an implementation based on [Facebook's Conceal](https://github.com/facebook/conceal) included.
 ```kotlin
 fun conceal(context: Context) {
     val keyChain = SharedPrefsBackedKeyChain(context, CryptoConfig.KEY_256)